benjiec/curious-js/README.md

 ### Using

-There are two main parts to using Curious from Javascript: `CuriousClient`, and `CuriousQuery`.
+There are two main parts to using Curious from JavaScript: `CuriousClient` and `CuriousQuery`.

 First, create an instance of `CuriousClient` that points to your Curious server, providing a server URL and a request function.

-_The server URL provided to the client should point to the Curious root endpoint, **not** to the query endpoint (`/q/`)on the server_.
+_The server URL provided to the client should point to the Curious root endpoint, **not** to the query endpoint (`/q/`) on the server_.
 The code will not break if you make this mistake, but the behavior is deprecated.

 You must also provide a request method.
 You are responsible for picking and using a request